Santa Cruz de Tenerife: Nightlife

 Santa Cruz has not been characterized by an intense night life, in contrast to the nearby university town of La Laguna.
 Nevertheless, there are several clubs and pubs spread across the city.
-The best known are in the Parque Marítimo César Manrique, 3 May Avenue and back, and in La Noria street Residencial Anaga.
-Moreover, in the area of Industrial Mayorazgo, three new clubs have opened.
-There are also pubs that have survived without belonging to a particular location for leisure, as the platform, near the Bullring, which opened its doors in 1991.
+There are also pubs that have survived without belonging to a particular location for leisure.

 It has recently gained importance as a leisure street Antonio Dominguez Alfonso (popularly known as Calle La Noria) and adjacent in the vicinity of the Church of the Conception.
 After several years of neglect, all the houses in this area has been recovered by the local hotel as tapas, light dinner and drinks.
 This street also hosts the headquarters of several murgas, music groups linked to Carnival, and independent organ of Events and Recreation.

-Popularly known as the Avenida de Anaga (as known to all roads adjacent to the port) is in his section of Avenida Francisco la Roche a classic dinner and drinks first.
-During the 90s was the nerve center of nightlife, the best known local focus of the city.
-Although many of them closed down because of licenses and noise, attempt to regain its glory today.
-To that end, the city will undertake various initiatives through 2009.
+Avenida de Anaga, also known as Avenida Francisco la Roche in its initial section, is a popular spot for enjoying dinner and drinks, especially along the avenues bordering the port.
+Back in the 1990s, it thrived as the city's nightlife center.
+However, many establishments closed due to licensing and noise restrictions.

+Currently, efforts are underway to restore Avenida de Anaga's former glory.
+Since 2009, the city has implemented various initiatives to revitalize the area.

-In 2007, as decided by the City Council and managed by the Society for Development, is set in motion an ambitious plan for revitalization of the city under the brand name "Santa Cruz + Viva ', in accordance with Cabildo Insular de Tenerife and Government of the Canary Islands.
+In 2007, an ambitious city revitalization plan named "Santa Cruz + Viva" was launched by the City Council in collaboration with the Society for Development, Cabildo Insular de Tenerife, and the Government of the Canary Islands.

 Media

 In Santa Cruz de Tenerife have drafted the three provincial newspapers (Diario de Avisos, La Opinión de Tenerife and El Día), as well as editors of newspapers regional La Gaceta de Canarias.
+En marcha (Santa Cruz de Tenerife) is an historical newspaper that was published between 1930–1936.

-Also located in the city the headquarters of various TV channels, most of which broadcast on the island: Spanish Television in the Canary Islands, Television Canaria, Antena 3 TV Canary Islands, Television Day, Canal 7 Atlantic, Channel 4 Tenerife, Channel 8, etc.

-Most radio stations are also located in the city.
+Also located in the city the headquarters of various TV channels, most of which broadcast on the island: Spanish Television in the Canary Islands, Television Canaria, Antena 3 TV Canary Islands, Television Day, Canal 7 Atlantic, Channel 4 Tenerife, Channel 8, etc. Most radio stations are also located in the city.
 Radio Club Tenerife (Cadena SER), RNE, Teide Radio-Onda Cero, Radio Day, Radio ECCA etc..
 In the city is the headquarters of the TV Canaria.